We just launched HRIS Sync, automate employee benefits management ⚡️

 Presently, there are 11 PRSI classes covering employees and people who are self-employed or working outside of Ireland.
 The A, E, H, and S classes count for Maternity Benefit.

-Based on your PRSI class, you must have a certain number of paid social insurance contributions to qualify for Maternity Benefit.
+Based on your PRSI class, you must have a certain number of paid social insurance contributions to qualify for maternity benefit.

 Let’s take a look: